 Types of Nose Shapes by Ethnicity

-Nose shapes can be influenced by various factors, including genetics and ethnicity.
 Here, we will explore some common nose types found in different ethnic groups.

-Caucasian Nose
+Caucasian Noses

 Caucasian noses are often characterized by a prominent bridge and narrow nostrils.
 There are two common nose shapes of Caucasian noses: